google-research-datasets/WikipediaHomographData/README.md

 * `END_INDEX` (integer): the last byte---exclusive---of the target homograph
    in `TEXT`

+These two files represent a suggested 90%/10% train/test split stratified by homograph.

 The file `data/wordids.tsv` is a TSV file which maps from the `WORDID` field above to information used by the annotator: -a short human-readable description of the `WORDID`, and a transcription of the `WORDID`.
 Note that neither are intended to be authoritative; they are simply to help users distinguish between the various `WORDID`s for a homograph.
 The final two fields have some impressionistic taxonomic information about the nature of the homography itself intended for use during error analysis.
 The following fields are present:

 * `HOMOGRAPH` (string): the homograph word itself
 * `WORDID` (string): name of the pronunciation
 * `LABEL` (string): a short human-readable description of the `WORDID`
-* `PRONUNCIATION` (string): a phonemic transcription of the `WORDID` in US English; the format is essentially [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) except that stress is indicated on the vowel, as in [ARPAbet](https://en.wikipedia.org/wiki/ARPABET)
+* `PRONUNCIATION` (string): a phonemic transcription of the `WORDID` in US English; the format is [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) except that stress is indicated on the vowel, as in [ARPAbet](https://en.wikipedia.org/wiki/ARPABET)